tdesc/docs/1.0/docs/start/polymer-starter-kit-tutorial.md

        npm -v
        2.12.2

-#.
-Install Gulp and Bower.
+3. Install Gulp and Bower.

        [sudo] npm install -g gulp bower

-   Note: the `-g` flag installs Gulp and Bower globally.
-Some scripts expect `gulp` and `bower` to be available from the command line.
+   Note: the `-g` flag installs Gulp and Bower globally, so you may need to execute the script with sudo privileges.
+The reason they are installed globally is because some scripts expect
+   `gulp` and `bower` to be available from the command line.

    [//]: # (discussion of the Git workflow)

-#.
-Create a directory for your project.
-This guide uses the name `proj` for the
-   name of the directory.
+4. Create a directory for your project.
+This guide uses the name `proj` for the name of the directory.
 You can use whatever name you want, but when you see `proj`, you need to replace it with your name.